hajime-nohara/sharpen/README.md

 * Useful — Sharpen is made by Hyperapp JavaScript framework.
 It's easy that you will inject to gantt chart in your application.
 * Well-designed — Sharpen is designed by Semantic-UI design framework.
 It gives you good experience.

-Quickstarting a web application with Hyperapp, JSX, Stylus, Pug, Eslint.

 # Getting Started
 You can start standalone sharpen gantt chart application quickly.
 ```